On the Monday before Thanksgiving, Alaska 2-1-1 staffers took 215 calls.

 Perhaps it’s no surprise.
 From its founding in 2007 through the end of 2018, Alaska 2-1-1 specialists have fielded 244,067 calls, made 329,877 referrals and had almost a half-million inquiries online.
 There’s no other service like it in Alaska.
 Not even close.

-Brogan was recently appointed to the 2-1-1 US National Steering Committee, a group of 2-1-1 leaders across the country who work with the Alliance of Information and Referral Services and United Way Worldwide to strengthen 2-1-1 networks with innovation, technology and best practices.
+I was recently appointed to the 2-1-1 US National Steering Committee, a group of 2-1-1 leaders across the country who work with the Alliance of Information and Referral Services and United Way Worldwide to strengthen 2-1-1 networks with innovation, technology and best practices.
+That appointment is another reflection of our call team’s quiet, powerful work in building the range and effectiveness of Alaska 2-1-1.

 Years of work in building Alaska 2-1-1’s range and effectiveness makes her a natural choice for a national role.